procore-oss/blueprinter/README.md

 ### Maintain The Docs
 We use Yard for documentation.
 Here are the following documentation rules:

 - Document all public methods we expect to be utilized by the end developers.
 - Methods that are not set to private due to ruby visibility rule limitations should be marked with `@api private`.

+## How to Document

+We use [Yard](https://yardoc.org/) for documentation.
+Here are the following documentation rules:

+- Document all public methods we expect to be utilized by the end developers.
+- Methods that are not set to private due to ruby visibility rule limitations should be marked with `@api private`.